-The ASCAP Foundation “Songwriters: The Next Generation” Showcases ASCAP Artists at The John F. Kennedy Center for the Performing Arts on April 10 and 11
+The ASCAP Foundation “Songwriters: The Next Generation” Showcased ASCAP Artists at The John F. Kennedy Center for the Performing Arts in April!

 April 9, 2019

-NEW YORK, April 9, 2019 -- “Songwriters: The Next Generation,” an annual program of The ASCAP Foundation and the John F. Kennedy Center for the Performing Arts, showcases the work of emerging ASCAP songwriters and composers in concert on the Kennedy Center’s Millennium Stage in Washington, DC.
-The free concerts will take place on Wednesday, April 10 and Thursday, April 11, 2019 from 6:00 pm to 7:00 pm each evening.
+NEW YORK, April, 2019 -- “Songwriters: The Next Generation,” an annual program of The ASCAP Foundation and the John F. Kennedy Center for the Performing Arts, showcased the work of emerging ASCAP songwriters and composers in concert on the Kennedy Center’s Millennium Stage in Washington, DC.
+The free concerts took place in the evenings of April 10th and 11th, 2019.

 “Songwriters: The Next Generation” was conceived by pianist, educator, composer and ASCAP Foundation board member Dr. Billy Taylor, who also served as Artistic Director for Jazz at the John F. Kennedy Center for the Performing Arts from 1994 until he passed away in 2010.
 Throughout his life, Dr. Taylor stressed the importance of spotlighting contemporary composers and songwriters who also perform.

 The concerts, presented by The ASCAP Foundation and made possible by the Bart Howard Estate, are part of the Kennedy Center’s free daily performance series.
 ASCAP member Bart Howard (1915 – 2014) was the writer of the enduring standard, “Fly Me to the Moon.”